What Is The Difference Between Canadian And American Police?

 There are a few differences between Canadian and American policing.
 Overall, the services, responsibilities and laws are very similar.
 However, the primary difference is that Canadian law enforcement agencies are federal.
 Conversely, American law enforcement functions through state or local departments.
 As a result, some Canadian police services are only responsible for federal law.
 But, in the US, some police are responsible for enforcing both state and local laws.
 An essential rule to understanding the difference is that Canadian policing is primarily provincial-level (equivalent to state-level in the US) law enforcement.

 When we look at the particular types of law enforcement agencies in each country, we can see the difference between Canadian and American policing more clearly.
 In the US, depending on departments, American police departments enforce local state laws.
 They also navigate jurisdictional issues between federal, state and local laws.
 Canadian police departments enforce provincial laws, while the federal government has jurisdiction over specific types of criminal offenses.
+Get a clear difference between Canadian & American police by visiting sources like Scheels.

 American police departments